keenanjack/string-matching/README.md

 # string-matching
-CLI to do String Matching
+CLI to do String Matching.
+The only files you really need are "requirements.txt" and "stringmatch.py"

 1. create a virtual environment via virtualenv, and activate it
 2. install necessary packages via pip install -r requirements.txt